TaitoUnited/taito-cli/README.md

 # taito-cli

 Taito-cli is an extensible toolkit for developers and devops personnel.
 It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that can be used in any project no matter the technology or infrastructure.
-This is made possible by implementing the commands with plugins and defining all settings in a configuration file.
+This is made possible by defining all settings in a project specific configuration file and implementing the commands with plugins.
 Thus, developers and devops personnel may always run the same familiar set of commands from project to project without thinking about the underlying infrastructure.
 And build scripts also become more reusable and maintainable as they are based on the same set of commands and settings.

 Taito-cli is designed so that plugins execute a single command together in co-operation.
 For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authentication.
 Taito-cli executes all this for you with a single command.